 Female kittens have a small opening very close to their anus, whereas males have a lengthier reach.
 Also, there should be two visible lumps in the male that you can feel or see (which are testicles that descend usually by 2 months of age).

 The best way to check is to lift the tail to get a better look.
 Longer hair can make this a bit challenging, so you might have to feel for testicles manually.

 There are certain color varieties in cats (non-breed related) that may determine whether they are most likely to be males or females.
 Tortoiseshell cats, which usually have orange and black, brown and golden, or gray and cream bi-colored combinations, with very few or no white markings.
 And calico cats, with the three colors of white, orange, and black, are almost always females.
 These specific coat patterns require the presence of two X chromosomes, and male calico cats are extremely rare.
 Also, ginger cats are more likely to be male than female, with only around 20% being female cats

 Sexing Adults Cats

 Sexing adult cats can be a little bit easier since they are fully developed.
 That is especially true of intact males, as it’s usually pretty obvious.

 Deciphering a male cat can be pretty easy, but fur length and neutering can sometimes make it tricky.
 In any case, male cats will have nearly an inch gap in between the anus and the penis.
-Females have these two parts less than a fingertip length apart.
+Females have their genitals less than a fingertip length apart.

 Why Is It Important to Get Your Cat Fixed?

 Getting your cat fixed is of utmost importance when you’re a pet owner.
-If you already have gotten your cat from the shelter, your cat might already have this surgery.
+If you already have gotten your cat from the shelter, your cat might have already had this surgery.
 If not, you will have to make arrangements with your local shelter or veterinarian.

 So, what are the perks of spaying or neutering your cat?